The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2020-8670: Intel BIOS Privilege Escalation Flaw

-CVE-2020-8670 is a race condition privilege escalation vulnerability in Intel processor firmware that allows privileged users to elevate privileges via local access.
-This article covers technical details, affected versions, and steps.
+CVE-2020-8670 is a race condition privilege escalation vulnerability in Intel processor firmware that allows privileged users to escalate privileges via local access.
+This article covers technical details, impact, and mitigation.

 CVE-2020-8670 Overview